 Drive past almost any home or commercial construction project, and you’ll often see the exterior structure clothed in white material, often printed with the word Tyvek®—the trade name for DuPont’s synthetic paper.
-Today, many other manufacturers produce waterproof paper for its many advantages over traditional pulp-based paper.
+Today, more manufacturers are producing waterproof synthetic paper to capitalize on the many advantages the material provides over traditional pulp-based paper.

 What is Waterproof Paper?